DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs.md

 ## Limitations
 - Minimum Next.js version: 14.1
 - Minimum React version: 18.2
-- variable evaluations and custom events are only tracked in client components in App Router.
+- Variable evaluations and custom events are only tracked in client components in App Router.
+- Self-Targeting is currently unavailable on the Next.js SDK.